pbiering/mailman3-rpm/README.md

 ## Notes

 - based on https://kojipkgs.fedoraproject.org//packages/mailman3/3.3.4/6.fc36/src/mailman3-3.3.4-6.fc36.src.rpm (last native one available)
-- the SPEC file includes a toggle for activation of a native build by bundling missing packages but as described above it's impossible for EL and Fedora as of today because of final conflicts
+- the SPEC file includes also toggles for
+  - using cron files instead of systemd timers (-D "mailman3_cron 1")
+  - use same user as mailman major version 2 (-D "mailman3_like_mailman2 1") THIS BREAKS COEXISTENT installation e.g. required for smooth transitions on same system hosting mailman major version 2 and 3 in parallel

 ## References